 3. Speak with trusted friends and loved ones

 You can also discuss with friends and loved ones how you feel.
-When you discuss with them, you will be offloading a huge burden on your chest, and you will get their compassion, love, and support.
+When you discuss with them, you will be offloading a huge burden on your chest and get their compassion, love, and support.

 5. See a professional

 You can see a mental health coach or a therapist if you need a deeper perspective on attachment anxiety.
-They will take you aided into a self-exploration journey where you can understand more about yourself.
+They will take you on a self-exploration journey where you can understand more about yourself.

 If you have ever asked yourself what attachment anxiety is, you will understand that there is a general root cause, and it can also be prevented or treated.

 Also, if you are struggling with this relationship style, you can use the strategies mentioned in this piece to make yourself more secure in your relationship.